 Lab 21.0 (Belgium)

-The learning space is funded by the school board (although there are some partnerships with tech companies and organisations) and is equipped with interactive (touch)screens with screen mirroring technology, tablets, GoPro cameras, Lego robots, an HD camera (and chromakey), VR glasses and some tools that can be used for coding (drones, etc.).
+The learning space is funded by the school's Board (although there are some partnerships with tech companies and organisations) and is equipped with interactive (touch)screens with screen mirroring technology, tablets, GoPro cameras, Lego robots, an HD camera (and chromakey), VR glasses and some tools that can be used for coding (drones, etc.).

 Lab 21.0 has two main industry partners.
 First, there is Ocular, a company that designs and builds interactive audiovisual experiences for museums, visitor attractions and retail, and now ventures into education.
 They designed Lab 21.0.

-Our second partner is Barco, a multinational with its headquarters in Kortrijk, our hometown.
-They build collaboration rooms for universities worldwide, but now work together with a secondary school for the first time.
-They don't just help us with interactive screen mirroring technology, but are true travelling companions on our journey through the worlds of educational innovation.
-For example, in September 2015 they formed part of the School 21.0 team at an educational hackathon coorganised by the Future Classroom Lab.
+Our second partner is Barco, a multinational company headquartered in Kortrijk, our hometown.
+It builds collaboration rooms for universities worldwide, and now works with a secondary school for the first time.
+Barco doesn't just help us with interactive screen mirroring technology, but is a true travelling companion on our journey through the world of educational innovation.
+For example, in September 2015, the company took part in the School 21.0 team at an educational hackathon coorganised by the Future Classroom Lab.

-A third, non-profit partner is Microsoft Innovation Center Vlaanderen (MIC), which helps startups in healthcare.
-They are technology partners, but also invited our pupils to participate in Hack for Health, a professional hackathon they organised in September 2015.
+A third, non-profit partner is Microsoft Innovation Center Vlaanderen (MIC), which supports healthcare startups.
+The company is an industry partner, but it also invited our pupils to participate in its professional Hack for Health hackathon in September 2015.

-Lastly, Lab 21.0 got a sponsorship by Proximus, a Belgian telecommunications company.
+Lastly, Lab 21.0 has a sponsorship agreement with Proximus, a Belgian telecommunications company.

 Lab 21.0 is continuously looking for commercial partnerships for showcasing sponsored equipment (ICT and furniture).
 We also want to involve other companies, colleges and universities and explore the possibility of ‘intellectual partnerships' (lectures and workshops in the learning space, company visits, papers and dissertations about research conducted in the learning space, etc.).
 Through these (intended) partnerships we want to keep up with the latest trends in education and educational technology.

-From 2017 to 2019 a couple of university research projects will be carried out in Lab 21.0, amongst others further exploring the possibilities and the effects of the use of technology in the classroom, and trying to define what are the best ways to support teachers to integrate technology.
+From 2017 to 2019, a couple of university research projects were carried out in Lab 21.0.
+They further explored the possibilities and the effects of the use of technology in the classroom, and tried to define the best ways to support teachers in integrating technology.